The Economy’s Impact on HR in 2026 (And How to Respond)

 Workforce management becomes complex.

 Different countries mean different labor laws, tax implications, benefit expectations, and cultural norms.
 Managing a multinational team requires expertise that didn’t exist a generation ago.
+It also raises the bar on the qualities great business managers need to lead people they may never meet in person.

 Collaboration skills become essential.